farmOS/farmOS/docs/guide/logs.md

 you to organize, sort, and filter your logs in ways that make sense to you, so you can find the logs you need easily in the future.

+### Bulk asset association

+If you want to create a log that references multiple assets, you can either create the log and then add each asset to it individually, or you can select multiple assets in a list and click the "Log" button that appears at the bottom.
+This will open up a new log form with the assets pre-selected.

 [asset types]: /guide/assets